 Lync/Skype for Business Implementation

-Lync is the voice component of the Unified Communications (UC) environment, replacing conventional landline phone service on campus in 2012.
-Lync accounts are available for individual employees as well as units for Library service desks and offices.
-CITES manages Lync services on campus, and the Help Desk coordinates Lync accounts within the Library.
+Lync/Skype for Business is the voice component of the Unified Communications (UC) environment, replacing conventional landline phone service on campus in 2012.
+Lync/Skype for Business accounts are available for individual employees as well as units for Library service desks and offices.
+Technology Services manages Lync/Skype for Business services on campus, and the Library IT Help Desk coordinates Lync/Skype for Business accounts within the Library.

 On April 14, 2015 Microsoft released an update for the Lync 2013 client for Windows to rebrand Lync as "Skype for Business".
-CITES is maintaining a list of the changes to Lync caused by this update and we will continue to update our documentation as information becomes available.
+Technology Services is maintaining a list of the changes to Lync/Skype for Business caused by this update.

-- each employee (except undergraduate student employees) has a personal Lync-enabled account;
+- each employee (except undergraduate student employees) has a personal Lync/Skype for Business-enabled account;

-- each staff workstation has Lync software installed;
+- each staff workstation has Skype for Business (Windows) or Lync (Mac) software installed;

-- each employee has a Lync-compatible phone device that connects to a USB port on a staff computer.
+- each employee has a Lync/Skype for Business-compatible phone device that connects to a USB port on a staff computer.

-- each Library unit has one or more Lync accounts for the unit itself;
+- each Library unit has one or more Lync/Skype for Business accounts for the unit itself;

 - phone devices for unit accounts plug directly into data jacks and do not need to be connected to a computer;

-- unit phones can be used by anyone working in the unit, even undergrad student employees who do not have Lync accounts.
+- unit phones can be used by anyone working in the unit, even undergrad student employees who do not have Lync/Skype for Business accounts.

-E911 service is available for all Lync users.
+E911 service is available for all Lync/Skype for Business users.

 Quick Start Guides